Erzmaster/Unofficial-TR-Documents-Batch-Downloader/README.md

 ![images/plus](images/ViolentMonkey_Plus.png)

-Select *Install from URL* and paste the raw link to the file or select *New* and copy and paste the script code and hit *Save & Close*.
+Select *New*,copy and paste the script code and hit *Save & Close*.
+Alternatively select *Install from URL* and paste the raw link to the file.

 **Script:** [TR_document_batch_downloader.js](TR_document_batch_downloader.js)